Finnoy Travel - Travel Stories and Reviews

 White beaches of Sommaroy must be seen yourself.
 They are the best that the Arctic Sea can offer.

-If you rent a car, you need to understand the insurance terms well.
-The cheapest car may not be always the best choice.
-Personal travel insurance is always necessary, especially when travelling outside your home country.
+If you rent a car, you must understand the insurance terms well.
+The cheapest car may not always be the best.
+Personal travel insurance is always necessary, especially outside your home country.

 Our first road trip from Helsinki to Tromso was successful.
 Implementing a similar trip in the wintertime would be more challenging.
-That is why we recommend doing the first road trip when the weather is good.
+We recommend the first road trip when the weather is good.

 Have you been driving in Finland or Norway?
 Comment below!